-TRANSFER OF THIS CERTIFICATE AND THE SHARES REPRESENTED HEREBY IS RESTRICTED PURSUANT TO THE TERMS OF THE CHILDREN'S PLACE, INC. 2011 EQUITY INCENTIVE PLAN AND A RESTRICTED STOCK AWARD AGREEMENT, DATED AS OF , BETWEEN THE CHILDREN'S PLACE, INC. AND .
-A COPY OF SUCH PLAN AND AWARD AGREEMENT IS ON FILE AT THE PRINCIPAL EXECUTIVE OFFICES OF THE CHILDREN'S PLACE, INC.
+TRANSFER OF THIS CERTIFICATE AND TI HE SHARES REPRESENT ED HEREBY IS RESTRIC CTED PURSUANT TO THE TERMS OF THE CHILDRI EN'S PLACE, INC. 2011 E QUITY INCENTIVE PLA N AND A RESTRICTED STOCK AWARD AGREEMENT, I DATED AS OF , BETWEEN THE CHILDREN'S PLACE, INC. AND A COPY OF SUCH PLA AN AND AWARD AGREE EMENT IS ON FILE AT THE PRINCIPAL EXECUTIVE OFF TICES OF THE CHILDREN N'S PLACE, INC.

 10. Other Stock-Based Awards.
 The Committee may issue unrestricted Common Stock, rights to receive grants of Awards at a future date, or other Awards denominated in Common Stock (including, without limitation, performance shares or performance units), under the Plan to Eligible Persons, alone or in tandem with other Awards, in such amounts as the Committee shall from time to time in its sole discretion determine.
 Each Other Stock-Based Award granted under the Plan shall be evidenced by an Award agreement.
-Each Other Stock-Based Award granted under the Plan as may be reflected in the applicable Award agreement including, without limitation, the payment by the Participant of the Fair Market Value of such shares of
+Each Other Stock-Based Award so granted shall be subject to such conditions not inconsistent with the Plan as may be reflected in the applicable Award agreement including, without limitation, the payment by the Participant of the Fair Market Value of such shares of